 One of the goals of the Airdrie Flying Club is to promote aviation within our community.
 One of the most successful ways is to introduce youth to flight by providing them with an understanding of what makes an airplane fly, what's involved in becoming a pilot, and then letting them experience a flight in a small airplane first-hand.

 generosity of pilots around the world.
-The lofty goal of flying 1-million Young Eagles before celebrating the 100 years of manned
+The lofty goal of flying one million Young Eagles before celebrating the 100 years of manned

 powered flight on December 3, 2003 was met with huge success.

 Hello Junior Aviators!
 Its time to enjoy the skies with Airdrie Flying Club.

 We have some really enthusiastic pilots who want to show you the joys of flying.
 Please watch this space for online registration.
 In the meantime, if you have any questions, please email us, or visit www.copaforkids.org for more information.

 The Airdrie Flying Club is pleased to help introduce youth to aviation.

 Aviation is exciting and vital to our nation's future.
 The COPA For Kids Aviation Program provides -- free of charge -- a motivational aviation experience, initiating young people to the science of flight.
 The participants will experience an enjoyable flight that will give them new perspectives on the world and life in general.